Berkeley-MDes/tdf-fa24-PreciousAgh/README.md

 <img width="500" alt="flowerlasercut" src="assets/Image 5.png">

+## Creating a Trifold Phone Stand in Rhino##
+**Objective:**
+To design a trifold phone stand using basic tools in Rhino, including creating and positioning solid shapes with precision.

+**Creating a Rectangle:**

+I started by creating a rectangle in Rhino, which served as the base component for the phone stand.
+**Viewing in Shaded Mode:**

+To better visualize the design, I switched to Shaded mode in the viewport.
+This provided a clearer view of the solid shapes as I built the phone stand.

+**Using CPlane for Alignment:**

+I aligned the components using the CPlane tool to ensure that the base and supporting parts of the trifold stand were accurately positioned relative to each other, maintaining proper alignment for a stable structure.
+Using Gumball for Adjustments:

+I utilized the Gumball tool to make precise adjustments to the position and slant of the supporting parts.
+This allowed me to rotate and move the pieces, giving the stand its distinctive slanted support to hold a phone at a convenient viewing angle.
+Next Steps:
+Refining the fit and making any necessary adjustments to the design for stability and functionality.

 ## Quick Links, compiled here for your convenience: ##

 - [TDF Wiki](https://github.com/Berkeley-MDes/24f-desinv-202/wiki) - the ultimate source for truth and information about the course and assignments